angelosalatino/cso-classifier/README.md

 * the syntactic module takes now advantage of Spacy POS tagger (as previously done only by semantic module)
 * the grammar for the chunk parser is now more robust: ```{<JJ.*>*<HYPH>*<JJ.*>*<HYPH>*<NN.*>*<HYPH>*<NN.*>+}```

-In addition, in the post-processing module, we added the *find outliers* component.
-This component, improves the accuracy of the result set, by removing erroneous topics that were conceptually distant from the others.
-This component is enabled by default and can be disabled by setting ```find_outliers = False``` when calling the CSO Classifier (see [Parameters](#parameters)).
+In addition, in the post-processing module, we added the *outlier detection* component.
+This component improves the accuracy of the result set, by removing erroneous topics that were conceptually distant from the others.
+This component is enabled by default and can be disabled by setting ```delete_outliers = False``` when calling the CSO Classifier (see [Parameters](#parameters)).

 We would like to thank James Dunham @jamesdunham from CSET (Georgetown University) for suggesting to us how to improve the code.